-If a child is uncollected at the end of the school day, Primrose Hill School will follow the procedure agreed with CSSW:
+If a child is uncollected at the end of the school day, the school will follow the procedure agreed with CSSW:

-• The school will check with the child to see if there are any changes to arrangements for collection and try to make contact with the parent or other family members, and wait with the child until someone comes to collect them;
+- The school will check with the child to see if there are any changes to arrangements for collection and try to make contact with the parent or other family members and wait with the child until someone comes to collect them - Children will not be released into the care of another parent even where they offer to take the child home - The school will contact the Children and Families Contact Service to put CSSW on notice at 4.00 pm if there are difficulties in contacting parents or other family members - If no contact can be made with the parent by 4.30pm, the school will contact the Children and Families Contact Service who will arrange for a social worker to collect the child or make arrangements for the child to be transported to the CSSW office

-- Children will not be released into the care of another parent even where they offer to take the child home; - The school will put CSSW on notice at 4.00 pm if there are difficulties in contacting parents or other family members; - If no contact can be made with the parent by 4.30pm, the school will contact the CSSW assessment team who will arrange for a social worker to collect the child or make arrangements for the child to be transported to the CSSW office; - The school will regularly ask parents to confirm and update contact details and to nominate a family member or friend who can collect the child in the event that they are unable to do so; - Where children are regularly uncollected or collected late, this should be discussed with the designated safeguarding lead and reported to the Pupil Attendance Service.
-If there are also child protection concerns, a referral should be made to CSSW.
+- The school will regularly ask parents to confirm and update contact details and to nominate a family member or friend who can collect the child in the event that they are unable to do so - Where children are regularly uncollected or collected late, this should be discussed with the designated safeguarding lead and reported to the Pupil Attendance Service.
+If there are also safeguarding concerns, a referral should be made to CSSW.

-Additional policies:
+Additional policies